VRCMG/ps4trainer-dump/README.md

 PS4Trainer Dumped with WebRTE/RCE (Game list will keep getting updated)

 - Load the cheats through the included payloads in the /PAYLOADS folder.
+- Tunnel via ngrok or pgrok to achieve an online trainer.

 No body should pay for free things.
 For example adding rolls on your discord.